News & Updates

 All new YHRD

 This is a huge update of the underlying software.
 Most noticeable we updated the whole file processing libraries.
 We’ve added sophisticated checks to validate/approve your files and advising you to fix/improve them: Welcome our Data File Validator!
 If you want to know how to created or export an input file on your own, we have instructions for each task: export from GeneMapper, create spreadsheet files for search, create spreadsheet files for kinship calculation, create spreadsheet files for mixture calculation and create spreadsheet files for AMOVA & MDS calculation.

 Furthermore we added some pages to illustrate the structure even more: More information on metapopulations.

 Finally we had to apply a lot of TLS/SSL security fixes to protect your privacy.
 Just to name some: LogJam, FREAK, POODLE, BREACH, CRIME, again POOLDE and of course Heartbleed.
-If you are brave enough, go checkout our security report/test at Qualys Inc. SSL Labs.(posted about 1 month ago)
+If you are brave enough, go checkout our security report/test at Qualys Inc. SSL Labs.(posted 2 months ago)

 We appologize for the unintended downtime of the YHRD.
 Some system updates crashed the server and we had no physical access until this morning…(posted 5 months ago)